5 Surprising Benefits of Morning Exercise

 So, don’t press that snooze button yet — just get up and get going.

 There’s something to be said about checking the exercise box off on your to-do list first thing in the morning.
-Being up and exercising before most of the world awakens is a great feeling and is also very motivating.
+Getting up and exercising before most of the world awakens is a great feeling and can be very motivating.
 Afterwards, you’ll feel so clear and calm, and be set for a more successful day.
+Additionally, research shows working out in the morning can improve your attention and decision-making, helping you to be more focused and productive.

 We all have anxious moments thinking about deadlines or maybe feeling overwhelmed during a long commute.
-A morning workout can take some of the edge off to help ease daily stress, and potentially lower your blood pressure, too.
+A morning workout can take some of the edge off to help ease daily stress, and potentially support blood pressure levels, too.
 (Say good-bye, road rage!)
 Studies show that even just 10 minutes of exercise can provide psychological benefits, including lifting your mood.

 What do you do after the a.m. workout?
 Shower, slam a healthy breakfast, and get to work, right?
 Perfect timing to kickstart your concentration and memory skills.
-Exercise (in general) has been shown to boost brain health, and morning exercise may also enhance job performance.
+Exercise (in general) has been shown to support brain health, and morning exercise may also enhance job performance.
+How?
+Well research shows that working out in the morning versus in the afternoon helps you to get a more sound sleep i.e. significantly more time spent in deep sleep and less instances of wakening up throughout the night and spending time awake.
+Getting sound sleep allows you to be more alert and focused.